Introduction

 In Norway, Sweden, and Finland, over 60% of residents think most people can be trusted.
 Halfway around the world, less than 10% of residents in Columbia, Brazil, Ecuador, and Peru believe this.
 Overall, the 2021 and 2022 Edelman Trust Barometers found people worldwide have more trust in their fellow citizens, coworkers, and employers than they do in CEOs, journalists, and government leaders as illustrated by the chart below:

 In the U.S. levels of trust are not as high as global averages, with approximately 37% of Americans believing “most people can be trusted” and 62% saying people “need to be very careful” around others, according to the World Values Survey.
-A 2019 PEW study of Trust and Distrust in America found Americans’ trust in each other has deteriorated in the last two decades.
+A 2019 Pew Research study of Trust and Distrust in America found Americans’ trust in each other has deteriorated in the last two decades.
 This lack of confidence can extend into all sectors of the community, from government to schools to the environment.
 The 2022 Edelman Barometer found most individuals developed closer bonds with their coworkers and neighbors, but have less trust in people from other countries, regions, and states.

-“Empathy as well as generally attempting to understand and to help each other are all at disturbingly low levels…”44 year old male, PEW Research survey respondent
+“Empathy as well as generally attempting to understand and to help each other are all at disturbingly low levels…”44 year old male, Pew Research survey respondent

 According to an October 2021 report from Gallup, “Americans’ trust and confidence in the American people themselves to make judgments under the democratic system remains quite low,” at 55%.
 This share was at least 80% throughout the 1970s, in the 70% range during the 2000s, and has been under 60% in six of seven years since 2014.
 It also correlates to trust in government, as illustrated in the following chart: